-- The site and its immediate surroundings might still support some vegetation, but it is expected to be degraded veld, covered by weedy or pioneer species (which corresponded with information from the EnviroAfrica EAP, who had already done a scoping site visit); - However, the site would have been covered by Swartland Shale Renosterveld (Figure 4), a vegetation type classified as a critically endangered in terms of the "List of ecosystems that are threatened and in need of protection" (GN 1002, December 2011), Refer to Heading 2). - According to the Witzenberg spatial dataset of the 2017 Western Cape Biodiversity Spatial Plan (WCBSP) (Refer to Heading 3): - The proposed footprint may impact on a small terrestrial CBA (already located within the existing dam) and will impact on aquatic ecological support areas (Class 2) associated with the intermittent seasonal streams (Refer to the yellow areas shown in Figure 5).
+- The footprint and its immediate surroundings are unlikely to support remaining natural veld of any significance.
+The veld is expected to be degraded or transformed agricultural land; - Originally, the footprint would have been covered by Vanrhynsdorp Gannabosveld, with Namaqualand Riviere vegetation next to the Olifants River (Figure 4), both vegetation types are classified as of "Least Threatened" in terms of the "List of ecosystems that are threatened and in need of protection" (GN 1002, December 2011), Refer to Heading 2). - According to the 2017 Western Cape Biodiversity Spatial Plan (WCBSP) (Refer to Heading 3): The proposed footprint may impact on an ESA's (Refer to Figure 5).

-The site visit was conducted during March 2019 (after recent rains).
-The survey was conducted by walking the site and examining, marking and photographing any area of interest.
+The site visit was conducted on the 8th of September 2021.
+The survey was conducted by walking and driving the site while examining, marking, and photographing any area of interest.
 A hand-held Garmin GPSMAP 62s was used to track the sampling route and record waypoints of locations of specific importance.
 During the survey notes, together with a photographic record, were compiled for the vegetation and landscape.
-The author endeavoured to identify and locate all significant biodiversity features, special plant species and or specific soil conditions which might indicate special botanical features (e.g. rocky outcrops or heuweltjies).
-The timing of the site visit was not ideal in that Renosterveld is generally known for its rich bulb component that usually shows best during spring.
-Non-the-less, the site is so degraded as a result of agricultural practices (over a long period of time) that it can only be described as degraded to the point of being transformed.
-As a result it is considered highly unlikely that any plant species of significance remains in these areas.
+The author endeavoured to identify and locate all significant biodiversity features, special plant species and or specific soil conditions which might indicate special botanical features (e.g., rocky outcrops or heuweltjies).
+The timing of the site visit was good, falling within the spring period (after recent rains), which overlaps the main flowering season.